Lucien-Aibel-Champlain/rest-liberties-shops/documentation.md

 price: a price in euro, limited to two decimals of precision
 storeID: the store this item is stocked by
 categoryID: the category assigned to this item
+sightings: an array of timestamps (in minutes since epoch) each paired with whether the item was reported there (1) or not there (0)
 ```

 Stores are locations that sell items.